jnsmalm/gameplay-deprecated/README.md

-# Ko.js
+# JSPlay
-Framework for creating desktop games with JavaScript
+Platform for building desktop games with JavaScript